How Do We Assess a Child for Autism Spectrum Disorder?

-1. Problems In Social Communication and Social Interaction.
+1. Communication and Social Interactions Differences.

 2. Restricted and or Repetitive Behaviors, Interests, or Activities.